Ex-Goldman Sachs Economist Is Indicted

 The indictment centers on an Oct.
 31, 2001, announcement that the department was suspending issuance of its 30-year bond _ a development that triggered one of the biggest single-day rallies ever in the U.S. bond market.

 Davis allegedly attended the department’s press conference and illegally called in embargoed information to Youngdahl.
 Goldman traders made $1.5 million in illegal profits by snapping up the bonds before the information went public, prosecutors say.

 Davis attended quarterly Treasury Department press conferences in 2001 and illegally provided Youngdahl with non-public information.
 Conference attendees must agree not to publicize the information before an embargo time set by the Treasury Department, the indictment said.

 As the criminal charges were filed, the Securities and Exchange Commission filed a civil suit against Youngdahl, Davis and Steven Nothern, who the SEC said bought $25 million in bonds on the illegal information.

 At the time of the 2001 press conference, Nothern was a senior vice president at MFS Investment Management, a Boston-based investment consulting firm.

-The SEC said Davis had settled the SEC charges against him, agreeing to pay at least $149,000.
+The SEC said Davis had settled the SEC charges against him, agreeing to pay at least $149,000 and never to commit fraud again.
 He neither admits nor denies the charges under the settlement.

-Goldman itself agreed to pay more than $9 million to settle charges by the SEC that it failed to stop traders from buying on the news, The Wall Street Journal reported.
+Goldman itself agreed to pay more than $9.3 million to settle charges by the SEC that it failed to stop traders from buying on the news, the agency said Thursday.